windmill-labs/windmilldocs/docs/misc/9_Guides/AgGrid_Table/index.md

 As with most things, Windmill lets you **dropdown to code** when you want to do more advanced stuff, where the gui is more in the way then helping.

-The Windmill way wil be to first create a background script and then connecting it with the col def
+The Windmill way wil be to first create a background runnable and then connecting it with the col def.

 ![Column definitions](./../../../../static/img/guide/coldef-connect.png)